 The expert staff of team physicians is led by Casey G. Batten MD.
 Dr. Batten was named Head Team Physician for Cal’s athletic program in 2010, after serving as an Associate Team Physician since 2006.
 The staff features specialists from the fields of orthopedic surgery, family medicine, internal medicine, physiatry and podiatry, among others.
 The medical staff, with its diverse backgrounds and areas of expertise, has vast experience treating injured athletes at every level of competition, including Olympic and professional athletes.

-Cal’s athletic training staff, led by Head Athletic Trainer Ryan Cobb and supported by insurance coordinator Dan Westbrook, includes 19 certified athletic trainers and 30 sports medicine interns.
+Cal’s athletic training staff, led by Head Athletic Trainer Ryan Cobb and supported by insurance coordinator Dan Westbrook, includes over 20 certified athletic trainers and 30 sports medicine interns.
 The staff tends to the day-to-day health care needs of Cal student-athletes in all sports, including the evaluation and treatment of injuries and illnesses.
 Rehabilitation of injuries is also the responsibility of the athletic training staff, with additional assistance from two experienced staff physical therapists.
 The athletic trainers provide coverage at home and away athletic contests, and practices are staffed on a full-time basis.

 Whether it’s for taping, physical therapy or the prompt recovery from an illness or injury, Golden Bear student-athletes have the full confidence that Cal’s medical staff will provide the best care available with one of the most progressive treatment and rehabilitation programs in the country.